AlexYelisieiev/advanced-speech-transcription/README.md

 ```

 > [!NOTE]
-> Upon launching for the first time, it will install the Whisper model to use locally.
+> Once launched for the first time, it will install the Whisper model to use locally.

 ## How to Use